malis-course/malis-course.github.io/_pages/project.md

 *Code*:	Please include a link to a Github repository or zip file with the code for your final project.
 You do not have to include the data or additional libraries.

-*Grading*: The final report will be judged based off of the clarity of the report, the relevance of the project to topics taught in MALIS, the novelty of the problem, and the technical quality and significance of the work.
+*Grading*: The final report will be judged based on the clarity of the report, the relevance of the project to topics taught in MALIS, the novelty of the problem, and the technical quality and significance of the work.

 ### Final Presentations
-The projects will be presented at a session with 3 invited external jury members that will assess the projects'quality.
+The projects will be presented at a session with 3 invited external jury members that will assess the projects' quality.
 Each team should prepare a slide, and be prepared to give a 3 minutes presentation  about their work.
-This will give you all the opportunity to see what everyone else did for their projects.
+This will also give you the opportunity to see what everyone else did for their projects.
 You will need to submit your presentation as a PDF two days before the presentation.

 *Grading:* Presentations will be graded based on their quality and clarity, the technical content, and the knowledge demonstrated by the team when discussing the work with the jury members.